howardmach/WeatherAnalysis/README.md

    Use the "Run All" button or run cells individually using the play (`▶`) icons next to each cell.

 **Tip:**
-Make sure `GlobalWeatherRepository.csv` is in the same folder as the notebook, and download the latest version before running
+Make sure `GlobalWeatherRepository.csv` is in the same folder as the notebook, and download the latest version before running.

 ## Notes